Popular Accommodations in Pigeon Forge

 - Water parks like Splash Country

-Then again, if you don't need the extra space that a holiday home provides, Pigeon Forge isn't short of high-quality vacation apartments as well.
+Then again, if you don't need the extra space that a vacation rental provides, Pigeon Forge isn't short of high-quality vacation apartments as well.
 Many of these properties are clustered around the Little Pigeon River in the heart of the valley, and mix up attractive views with ready access to all of the area's popular attractions.

 Set in a beautiful valley, Pigeon Forge is located on the northern fringe of the Great Smoky Mountains, not far from the Tennessee – North Carolina border.
 The resort is most famous for hosting Dollywood – an amusement park and entertainment venue owned by country music legend Dolly Parton.
 But there's much more than Dolly to discover here.Twin Cities With Plenty of Appeal